A History of the Philosophy Department at Rutgers University

 Before the unification, Laurent Stern was chair of Rutgers College, Martha Bolton was the chair of Livingston College, and Fadlo Shehadi was the chair of Douglass College.
 William Alston had recently departed Rutgers College for Syracuse University, and the renowned aesthetician Peter Kivy had just joined the faculty of Douglass College from Rutgers University, Newark in 1978.
 The continental philosopher Bruce Wilshire was teaching at University College.
 Among other current faculty of the Department of Philosophy, Robert Matthews was teaching at Cook College, Doug Husak and Rob Bolton were faculty at Rutgers College, and Howard McGary, Martin Bunzl and Peter Klein taught at Livingston College.
 In 1980, fresh out of graduate school at the University of North Carolina, Brian McLaughlin also joined the faculty of Livingston College.
 Together with philosophers such as the logician Arthur Smullyan (Rutgers College), the historian of modern philosophy John Yolton (Rutgers College), the ethicist Richard Henson (Douglass College), and Amelie Rorty (then at Livingston), they formed the initial nucleus of the first unified Rutgers University Philosophy Department.
 An early hire was of a young assistant professor then teaching at Notre Dame, a Philosopher of Language and Mind by the name of Ernest Lepore.
 Lepore had initially come to Rutgers to replace Amelie Rorty for a semester.
 A visiting appointment rapidly became a permanent one.

 The new unified department did not take long to place itself on the philosophical map.
 In April, 1984, Lepore organized a conference in honor of the philosopher Donald Davidson.
 The conference was two years in planning; the Lt.
 Governor of New Jersey introduced it.
 There were 72 talks, in parallel sessions, all with commentators, and 500 total participants – as large as the Central Division Meeting of the American Philosophical Association.
 Since that time, the Philosophy Department at Rutgers University has been the site of an extraordinary number of conferences and workshops in philosophy, including the biannual Rutgers Epistemology Conference.
+A piece in The New York Times commemorates the conference.

 Beginning in 1986, Rutgers made a series of hires that would cement its future as one of the great philosophy departments in the English speaking world.
 That fall, Rutgers appointed Tim Maudlin, a newly minted PhD from the University of Pittsburgh.
 Because he had written a dissertation on reference and natural kinds, some may not have realized that Rutgers had just hired a man who was to become one of the world’s foremost philosophers of physics.
 In the fall of 1987, the department welcomed to its ranks Jerry Fodor, who was teaching at CUNY Graduate Center.
 Jerry Fodor, the Department’s only State of New Jersey Professor, is perhaps the major Philosopher of Mind of the last half-century.
 Recruiting him from CUNY Graduate Center, which he had just joined after leaving the philosophy department at MIT, was an enormous coup.